 (c) If Customer is the Defaulting Party, Customer shall make a payment to ECS in accordance with Exhibit "G" for the transmission line extension and appurtenant facilities.

-Notwithstanding anything to the contrary contained in Section 7.3(a) of this Agreement, ECS shall assign to Customer, and Customer shall assume, all of ECS' rights and obligations under the Utility Power Agreement, if (i) ECS is the Defaulting Party and (ii) the terms and conditions of any alternative arrangements to supply electric power negotiated by Customer or a third party under Section 7.6(a) and (b) of this Agreement are equal to or worse in pricing, term, level, and quality of service than such terms under the Utility Power Agreement.
+Notwithstanding anything to the contrary contained in Section 7.3(a) of this Agreement, ECS shall assign to Customer, and Customer shall assume, all of ECS' rights and obligations under the Utility Power Agreement, if (i) ECS is the Defaulting Party and (ii) the terms and conditions of any alternative arrangements to supply electric power negotiated by Customer or a third party under Section 7.6(a) and (b) of this Agreement (the "Alternative Arrangement") are equal to or worse in pricing, term, level, and quality of service than such terms under the Utility Power Agreement.
+Notwithstanding the above, in no event shall Customer be required to accept assignment of the Utility Power Agreement if the Alternative Arrangement provides for a higher level of firm service than the Utility Power Agreement.

 7.4 Occurrence of Certain Events upon Termination at End of Term.
 Upon the termination of this Agreement, at the end of the Term, Customer shall purchase the Interconnection Facilities for an amount equal to $1.
 ECS and Customer agree to take such actions as are reasonably necessary or desirable to convey the Interconnection Facilities to Customer free of any liens or other encumbrances at such time.